Recurrent Video Masked Autoencoders: Model

 \paragraph{Recurrent Core} The encoded outputs from the source frames are fed into a \textit{recurrent neural network} (RNN) core, formally defined as $o_t, s_t = R(x_t, s_{t-1})$.
 Here, $x_t$ represents the input at the current time step, $s_{t-1}$ denotes the state from the previous time step, while $o_t$ and $s_t$ represent the output and updated state for the current time step, respectively.
 We unroll the RNN sequentially over the source frames, producing a sequence of outputs $o_t \in \mathbb{R}^{(N+1)\times D}$ and states $s_t \in \mathbb{R}^{(N+1)\times D}$ for $t=1 \dots K$.
 The initial state $s_0$ is set to zero.
 This recurrent mechanism enables the model to aggregate information over time, constructing a temporally-aware representation.
 We utilize the outputs $o_t$ as features for downstream tasks.
 The specific architectural details of the RNN are discussed in Section \ref{sec:gru}. \paragraph{Decoder} During training, our objective is to reconstruct the target frame $X^T$ from its masked tokens $\hat{e}^T$, conditioned on the source frame features $o_t$.
 We employ a decoder with both cross- and self-attention mechanisms, similar to \citep{gupta2023siamese}.
 Both target and source frame features are first embedded via a linear layer.
 Following the standard MAE approach \citep{he2022masked}, we place the unmasked target tokens into their original grid positions, fill the masked locations with a learnable \texttt{[MASK]} token, and add Fourier positional embeddings.
 This sequence serves as the input to the decoder.

 Each decoder block consists of three sequential components: (1) cross-attention, utilizing target tokens as queries and source tokens (concatenated along the token axis) as keys and values; (2) a feed-forward MLP; and (3) self-attention.
 All components utilize residual connections and pre-normalization (LayerNorm \citep{layernorm}).
-Finally, the decoder output is projected to the original patch dimension and reshaped to reconstruct the target frame. \paragraph{Loss} We use a simple $L_2$ loss over the entire reconstructed and target image pixels (unlike prior work we do not use patch-level normalization).
+Finally, the decoder output is projected to the original patch dimension and reshaped to reconstruct the target frame. \paragraph{Loss} We use a simple $L_2$ loss over the entire reconstructed and target image pixels, with no patch level normalization.